 With the declaration of CAT result, MBA aspirants receive calls from various B-schools based on their percentile and the institutes’ CAT cutoff.
 It is quite natural for aspirants to get confused while making the final choice.
-To guide the prospective students, Great Lakes Institute of Management brings the factors to weigh while selecting the right B-School.
+To guide the prospective students, Great Lakes Chennai brings the factors to weigh while selecting the right B-School.
 Read the exclusive column by Great Lakes Institute of Management to know how to choose the right B-School and programme which would suit your career path.

 Read the full column on how to choose a B-School below.

 The CAT results are out and that marks the beginning of the time when MBA applicants need to take one of the most crucial decisions of their career at this point – School Selection.
 The most common questions that they confront are; which school?
 Which city?
 And most importantly, which program will benefit their career aspirations the best.

 - Great Lakes Chennai Courses

 The most arduous and time gruelling aspects of the MBA admissions process are searching the history of schools and selecting the ones that are in-sync with your career aspirations.
 There are hundreds of programs offered by hundreds of B-schools and there is a plethora of information available about every single one of them and that makes selecting the right ones all the more difficult.
 However, with appropriate research and planning you can select the schools which will be the right fit for you.

 Here are some useful tips that will help you along the way; but before you start researching, here are some questions you need to ask yourself:

 Is a traditional Two-Year MBA more suitable for me or do I possess the necessary experience to pursue a fast-track One-Year PGPM?